gallickgunner/SRPG-Studio-Plugins/Plugins/WorldScale/$README.md

 These exist in `worldscale-UI.js`, but `worldscale-main.js` currently has this patch group commented out:

 ## Installation
-Place the plugin files in SRPG Studio's plugin folder and enjoy
+Place the plugin files in SRPG Studio's plugin folder and enjoy.
+Change scale and plugin enable/disable from config file